hands holding sea salt

 Natural antiviral and antibacterial compounds that help reduce viral load and inflammation

 These aren’t just salad fillers—they are essential tools for regeneration, especially when healing from chronic illness, neurological stress, or immune dysfunction.
-I make it a point to include these greens in my daily routine to fuel detox, rebuild my nervous system, and support brain clarity.

 4. Spirulina & Barley Grass Juice Powder (BGJP)